Sky Classic

 Sky Classic (March 17, 1987 – April 30, 2015) was a Canadian Thoroughbred Hall of Fame racehorse.
-A son of U.K. Triple Crown champion Nijinsky, in 1989 Sky Classic won the Sovereign Award for Champion 2-Year-Old Male Horse in Canada but injuries kept him out for the most of the 1990 racing season.
+A son of U.K. Triple Crown champion Nijinsky, in 1989 Sky Classic won the Sovereign Award for Champion 2-Year-Old Male Horse in Canada but injuries kept him out for most of the 1990 racing season.

 Back racing on grass in 1991, Sky Classic won six of his nine starts including the prestigious Rothmans International in course record time.
 The following year with Pat Day riding, he set a new race record in the Arlington Handicap, defeated Fraise in the Turf Classic Invitational at Belmont Park, but lost his two biggest races that year, a second in the Arlington Million to Dear Doctor, and another second by a nose to Fraise in the Breeders' Cup Turf.
 However, his five other wins that year earned him the 1992 United States Eclipse Award for Outstanding Male Turf Horse.

 Retired in 1993, Sky Classic stood stud at Pin Oak Stud, LLC in Versailles, Kentucky.
 He has sired more than 50 Graded stakes race winners including: